Saad-Driouech/Darija-Speech-Synthesizer/README.md

 ## Synthesizing speech

 To synthesize speech you just need to run the synthesis notebook _Inference_FastSpeech2.ipynb_.
 The scripts needed to run the notebook can be downloaded from [here](https://drive.google.com/drive/folders/1UM22IgwB_LU4b3BK9InDyuNoiHRITJ2D?usp=sharing).
-I made changes and fixed bugs in the original repo.
+I made changes and fixed bugs in the original repo which can be found [here](https://github.com/ARBML/klaam).
 That is why I am sharing the one with my modifications.

 If all the previous steps were completed with no issues, you should get your audio as output.